 Burn BR from file

 If you have already created a video from your project and now you want to burn it, select the option from File in the Video Wizard.

 Select file

 At Source file, click the small folder icon on the right.
 Here select a video file that you want to burn.
 It must be a file in M2TS format.
 Click Create video to start the burning process.

-24.8 DVD-Player
+25.7 DVD-Player

-Video Wizard will help you .
+If you want to create a DVD for the DVD player, the Video Wizard will help you .
 It creates a video for you from your project and then burns it to a DVD.